smaclell/smaclell.github.io/_drafts/exterminator-6-code-reviews.md

 tags: learning code-reviews exterminator
 ---

 This week I helped perform many code reviews.
-I think code reviews are at their core a chance to the team to communicate.
+I think code reviews are a great way for teams to communicate.
 This is the best time to ask deep questions about the code and share information throughout the team.

-Code reviews have become a standard practice for many teams.
-While on the [Exterminators][tribute] I have the privilege to work with others who have different code review style than my own.
+Code reviews have become a standard practice for many teams I work with.
+While on the [Exterminators][tribute] I have had the privilege to work with others who have different code review style than my own.

-For me code reviews are a conversation about the code being reviewed and the surrounding system.
+For me code reviews are a conversation about the code being changed and the surrounding system.
 Common code review themes include:

 * Learning and sharing ideas
-* Understanding the logic affected by the changes
+* Understanding the affected logic

 Learning
 ===============================================================================

-I think a review has been successful if at least one person has learnt something new.
+I think a review has been successful if you have learnt something new.

-One team I was on would include two people on every review, an expert and a learner.
-The expert would be intimately familiar with the system being changed and the surrounding project.
-The learner could be anyone else.
-Typically the learner would be someone new to the codebase.
-The expert could user their knowledge to guide changes and avoid issues.
-The learner would help by being a fresh pair of eyes.
+One team I was on included two people on every review, an expert and a learner.
+The expert would be intimately familiar with the system being changed and the surrounding code.
+The learner could be anyone else and typically the learner would be someone new to the codebase.
+The expert could user their knowledge to guide the changes and avoid issues.
+The learner would help by being a fresh pair of eyes with a different perspective.

 Learning from reviews has helped developers work outside their area of expertise.
 Over time the learners will better understand the code and can start contributing.
-It was often not long before the learners could contribute alongside the experts.
+It was not long before the learners could contribute alongside the experts for any given project.

-Code reviews can be used to align on architectural direction.
-On a recent project we shared a refactoring we were working on with the team using code reviews.
+Code reviews can be used to align architectural decisions.
+On a recent project we shared a refactoring with the team using code reviews.
 The early reviews had more team members to build consensus for the direction we were headed.
 As the changes progressed every member of the team was able to see the new changes applied.
-Knowing what was happening helped the team work together more effectively.
+Knowing what was happening helped the team work together toward the common goal.

 Reviews can be a great place to learn a new coding technique or library.
 I learnt some [nifty][m1] [ways][m2] you can use [Moq][moq] lately from a code